 Twitter is still a social media monolith, that much is true, but there’s a lot of noise on the platform that you have to fight through to be seen and heard.

 It’s not as easy as it was to build a following on Twitter, but the platform works well if you’re trying to increase brand awareness.
 However, you do need to dedicate a bit of time to it if you want to get likes, retweets, shares and so on.
 Half of all content gets zero shares!

-Have a healthy balance – try 70% other content, 30% your own.
-Also, converse with others, retweet and like their posts, follow back people who follow you, answer questions, show your expertise and get your employees involved.
+Have a healthy balance – try 70% other content, and 30% your own.
+Also, converse with others, retweet and like their posts, follow back people who follow you, answer questions, show your expertise, and get your employees involved.
 You don’t want to look like a bot now, do you?